Harvey Shapiro (cellist): Later career

 In 1970, at the recommendation of Leonard Rose, Shapiro was appointed professor of cello at the Juilliard School.
 Originally he was to replace Rose on a temporary basis while the latter was touring with Isaac Stern and Eugene Istomin in a piano trio, but ultimately held his position for more than thirty years.
 He had little experience teaching prior to his appointment.
 He also taught at the Summer Chamber Music School at the University of Maine and at the Johannesen International School of the Arts in Victoria, British Columbia; at the former institution he was a replacement for Raya Garbousova, who wanted to spend time with her family during the summer instead of teach.

 While teaching in British Columbia, Shapiro gave recitals at the McPherson Playhouse marking the 50th anniversary of his professional debut on August 10, 1986 and his 80th birthday in 1991.
 He was partnered respectively with pianists Ruth Laredo and Jane Hayes.
 At the former concert, Shapiro played despite broken ribs and a torn muscle incurred from a fall a few days before.
 Nevertheless, Audrey Johnson of the Times-Colonist approved of his performance, writing that he "played the cello as though his hands and arms were a part of his instrument, an extension of his musical instinct and profound understanding."
 Another reviewer for the same paper, Mikki Reintjes, wrote of Shapiro's 80th birthday recital in 1991:

 If ever a concert in Victoria was deserving of adulation and respect, it was Sunday night's solo cello recital given by Harvey Shapiro at the McPherson Playhouse [...]
 What was most impressive about Shapiro was not just his technical eloquence and finesse, but the unforced artistry with which he played.
 There was no showmanship or gimmicks in this performance.
 Shapiro's performance contained some of the most honest music-making that Victorians have had the privilege of hearing. [...]
 [T]he tone colors that Shapiro pulled from his cello were simply amazing.

 Shapiro was one of the performers at the Naumberg Foundation's 70th anniversary gala concert on December 11, 1996.
 He was the eldest of all the Naumberg Prize winners on the program.

 He remained an active teacher into his 90s, despite health problems, including arthritis, broken hips, failing eyesight, and cancer.
-He devised alternate fingerings in order to mitigate his arthritis problems.
+He devised alternate fingerings in order to mitigate his arthritis.
 In March 1998 he gave a very well received recital at the Prinzregententheater in Munich.
 He continued to give master classes in Europe, notably in Salzburg, Vienna, Engelberg and Florence until 2006.